Luke bear-hugs the playground, arms flung wide. ‘Really-good-holiday.’

 Katie taps Luke’s temple.
 ‘See they know.
 Crows remember.’

 ‘What if they remember by having a funeral?
 Like ours for Josh.’
-He hurtles to
+He hurtles to the swings.

 Katie studies the swaddled boy on her screen.
 Six months gone already.
 She takes out her compact mirror and checks her eye.

 ‘Maaaaam,’ calls Luke.
 ‘What kind of dog is he going to see?’